Measurable Hall's theorem for actions of abelian groups: Introduction

 The goal of the present paper is to give a combinatorial explanation of these phenomena.
 There are some limitations on how far this can go because already in Laczkovich's theorem there is a restriction on the boundary of the sets $A$ and $B$.
 Therefore, we are going to work in the measure-theoretic context and provide sufficient and necessary conditions for two sets to be equidecomposable almost everywhere.
 Recently, there has been a lot of effort to develop methods of the measurable and Borel combinatorics (see for instance the upcoming monograph by Marks and Kechris \cite{marks.kechris}) and we would like to work within this framework.

 The classical Hall marriage theorem provides sufficient and necessary conditions for a bipartite graph to have a perfect matching.
 Matchings are closely connected with the existence of equidecompositions and both have been studied in this context.
 In 1996 Miller \cite[Problem 15.10]{miller} asked whether there exists a Borel version of the Hall theorem.
 The question posed in such generality has a negative answer as there are examples of Borel graphs which admit perfect matchings but do not admit measurable perfect matchings.
-One example is provided already by the Banach-Tarski paradox and Laczkovich \cite{laczkovich.matchings} constructed a closed graph which admits a perfect matching but does not have a measurable one.
+One example is provided already by the Banach-Tarski paradox (see \cite{marks.kechris}) and Laczkovich \cite{laczkovich.matchings} constructed a closed graph which admits a perfect matching but does not have a measurable one.
 In the Baire category setting, Marks and Unger \cite{marks.unger} proved that if a bipartite Borel graph satisfies a stronger version of Hall's condition with an additional $\varepsilon>0$, i.e. if the set of neighbours of a finite set $F$ is bounded from below by $(1+\varepsilon)|F|$, then the graph admits a perfect matching with the Baire property (see also \cite{marks.det} and \cite{conley.miller} for related results on matchings in this context).
 On the other hand, in all the results of Laczkovich \cite{laczkovich.general}, Grabowski, M\'ath\'e and Pikhurko \cite{gmp} and Marks and Unger \cite{mu} on the circle squaring, a crucial role is played by the strong discrepancy estimates, with an $\varepsilon>0$ such that the discrepancies of both sets are bounded by $C\frac{1}{n^{1+\varepsilon}}$ (for definitions see Section \ref{sec:discrepancies}).
 Recall that given a finitely generated group $\Gamma$ generated by a symmetric set $S$ and acting freely on a space $X$, the \textit{Schreier graph} of the action is the graph connecting two points $x$ and $y$ if $\gamma\cdot x=y$ for one of the generators $\gamma\in S$.

 \begin{definition} Suppose $\Gamma\curvearrowright (X,\mu)$ is a free pmp action of a finitely generated group on a space $X$.
 Write $G$ for the Schreier graph of the action.
-A pair of sets $A,B$ satisfies the \textit{Hall condition} ($\mu$-a.e.) with respect to $\Gamma$ if for every ($\mu$-a.e., resp.) $x\in X$ and for every finite subset $F$ of $\Gamma\cdot x$ we have
+A pair of sets $A,B$ satisfies the \textit{Hall condition} ($\mu$-a.e.) with respect to $\Gamma$ (given a set of generators) if for every ($\mu$-a.e.) $x\in X$ and for every finite subset $F$ of $\Gamma\cdot x$ we have